Logan-Lin/SortMarkdown/README.md

 This program can sort these vocabularies based on its headers (start with `###`)

-You can use command line argument to indicate input and output file name.
+You can use command line argument to indicate input, output file name and how many '#' your header tag have..
 Standard format is like:

-    python SortMarkdown.py <input_filename> <output_filename>
+    python SortMarkdown.py --input <input_filename> --output <output_filename> --header 2

-Default input filename is 'input', and out filename is 'output'.
+Default input filename is 'input', output filename is 'output', and header tag number is '3'.